Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 Psychotherapy can be conducted in various formats, including individual, group, and family therapy sessions.

-Cognitive behavioural therapy is one of the most widely utilized therapeutic modalities today.
-This approach focuses on the connections between an individual’s thoughts, feelings, and behaviors.
-Therapists who practice CBT can help participants learn to reframe negative thought processes that may contribute to maladaptive behaviors and emotions.
+Cognitive behavioural therapy is one of the most widely utilised therapeutic modalities today.
+This approach focuses on the connections between and the root causes of an individual’s thoughts, feelings, and behaviours.
+A CBT therapist can help participants learn to identify unhealthy thought patterns, reframe negative thought processes that may contribute to maladaptive behaviours and emotions…especially those that impact daily life and relationships.

-For example, someone with social anxiety may believe that people are constantly judging them—despite evidence to the contrary—leading to feelings of worry, physical symptoms, and avoidance behaviors.
-A therapist can help the individual learn to recognize when that false belief arises, challenge it, and replace it with a more realistic thought in order to reduce symptoms.
+For example, someone with social anxiety may believe that people are constantly judging them—despite evidence to the contrary—leading to feelings of worry, physical symptoms, and avoidance behaviours.
+A therapist can help the individual learn to recognise when that false belief arises, challenge it, and replace it with a more realistic thought in order to reduce symptoms.

 Professionals who practice psychotherapy may be clinical psychologists, marriage and family therapists, or even psychiatrists.
 In the UK, these individuals may work within public services, such as the NHS and prison services, or individual practices.

-Therapists have typically earned a postgraduate degree in psychotherapy and may have registered with the British Psychology Society (BPS) and/or the Health and Care Professions Council (HCPC).
+Therapists and counsellors are legally protected titles with their own professional bodies and specific qualifications.
+Therapists and counsellors receive different training, but have typically earned a postgraduate degree in psychotherapy and may have registered with the British Psychological Society (BPS) and/or the Health and Care Professions Council (HCPC).
 While these providers have undergone extensive psychotherapy training, they are not usually medical doctors, which means they normally cannot prescribe medication.

 Counselling and therapy: comparing two common types of mental health care